itserik0/jumpstart-workshop/content/css/anatomy-of-css.md

 #### Element selector

-All HTML elements of the specified type.
+Select all HTML elements of the specified type.

 ```
 p {